Braundo/kubernetes-guide/docs/overview.md

 Any communication inbound or outbound to/from the Kubernetes cluster must be routed through the API server.

 ## Cluster Store
 The control plane, like many aspects of Kubernetes, exists in a *stateless* manner.
 However, the *cluster store* does not - it persistently stores the state of the cluster and other configuration data.
-As of Kubernetes v1.28, `etcd` is the distributed database that Kubernetes leverages for it's cluster store.
+As of Kubernetes v1.28, `etcd` is the distributed database that Kubernetes leverages for its cluster store.

 `etcd` is installed on every control plane node by default for high-availability.
 However, it does not tolerate split-brain scenarios and will prevent *updates* to the cluster in such states - but it will still allow applications to run in those scenarios.